 2. A weekender bag: For those weekends when you want head out to the city or spend some time at home, a weekender bag is the perfect size to pack a few days worth of clothes.
 I also used mine for switching my clothes out before winter, which was so much easier than using a suitcase!
 My Vera Bradley weekend bag has worked perfectly for everything from weekend trips to two week vacations, and I’ve been surprised at how durable it’s been!

 3. A fuzzy blanket: My dorm was always freezing cold, so I spent practically all of my time under a blanket.
 Having a super comfy and fuzzy blanket is great for the winter months, sleepovers, and late night study sessions.
 Amazon has these cashmere blankets in several colors.
+I personally went with a faux-fur throw and keep it folded on top of my Urban Outfitters T-Shirt Jersey Duvet (it’s as comfy as it sounds).
 The bigger the better!

 4. A bedrest pillow: These pillows work just about anywhere, from your bed to the floor.
 It makes sitting up in bed so much easier, and creates some extra floor seating if needed!
 I found this super fluffy one on Amazon for under $30!

 5. An over-the-door mirror: The thing about dorms is you never know what you’re gonna get.
 My dorm had no mirror (or a sink for that matter), so I had to DIY a bit.
 Over-the-door mirrors are great because they don’t take up the minimal wall space you have, and they’re full length so you can check out your entire outfit.
 Some of them even have extra storage inside for jewelry and other small items.
 Don’t put too much money towards this though; I got a plastic one for $10, and it worked fine!